thechessgrind1-arch/GreenHouse/README.md

   survives lighting, colour and compression changes.
 Neither fact makes this a field benchmark: every training image is a single detached leaf, centred and in focus.
-Real greenhouse photos add soil, overlapping leaves, occlusion and motion blur, and the saturation-Otsu mask in particular assumes a low-saturation backdrop — on soil or foliage it will degrade.
+Real greenhouse photos add soil, overlapping leaves, occlusion and motion blur, and the Excess Green mask assumes there is green leaf tissue to find — on soil or heavily necrotic foliage it will degrade.
 Expect a real drop, just not the *background-shortcut* portion of it.
 - **Consistency is not correctness.** A model that answers "healthy" every time would score 100% stable.
 Read the stability figure alongside macro-F1, never instead of it.